Frequently Asked Questions

 It may take time for the Settlement to be approved and become final.
 Please be patient and check this website for updates.
 The Settlement Website is your best source of up-to-date information.

-What happens if I do nothing?
+16. What happens if I do nothing?

 If you are a Settlement Class member and you do nothing, you will remain in the Settlement Class and will not receive a cash payment.
 You will not be able to file your own lawsuit or continue to separately sue Citizens Disability—as part of any other lawsuit—about the same legal claims that are the subject of this lawsuit.
 This means that, if you do nothing, you may not be able to sue Citizens Disability for the TCPA violations related to the prerecorded calls you may have answered between November 8, 2019, and October 25, 2023.
 You will also be legally bound by all orders the Court issues and judgments the Court may make in this lawsuit.

-Why would I ask to be excluded?
+17. Why would I ask to be excluded?

-If you already have filed or want to file your own lawsuit against Citizens Disability for the same types of prerecorded calls it made during the same time period and want to continue pursuing your individual lawsuit, you should ask to be excluded from the Settlement Class.
+If you wanted to file your own lawsuit against Citizens Disability for the same types of prerecorded calls it made during the same period and want to continue pursuing your individual lawsuit, you should ask to be excluded from the Settlement Class.
 If you exclude yourself from the Settlement Class—sometimes referred to as “opting out” of the Settlement Class—you will not get any money or benefits from this lawsuit.
 However, you will be able to continue to pursue your own lawsuit or separately file your own lawsuit against Citizens Disability for the calls that are at issue in this lawsuit.
 If you exclude yourself from the Settlement Class, you will not be legally bound by the Court’s judgments in this lawsuit.
 If you start your own lawsuit against Citizens Disability after excluding yourself from the Settlement Class, you will need to hire and pay your own lawyer for your lawsuit, and you will need to prove your individual legal claim(s).

-How do I ask to be excluded from the Settlement Class?
+18. How do I ask to be excluded from the Settlement Class?

-If I exclude myself from the Settlement Class, can I get anything from the Settlement?
+19. If I exclude myself from the Settlement Class, can I get anything from the Settlement?

 No. If you exclude yourself, you will not be able to receive a cash payment, but you will not be bound by the Settlement or any judgment in this lawsuit.
 You can only get a cash payment if you stay in the Settlement and submit a timely and valid Claim Form.